-Goods and Services Tax (GST) is not included in any of the stated fees.
+Goods and Services Tax (GST) is not included in any of the fees stated in the PDS.
 GST will be added to any fees where applicable.

 5. Westpac and its related parties - disclosure of interests

 We may use related parties to provide services in respect of the funds as summarised below.